CattoFace/barrcodes/content/posts/aoc2024/day1.md

 Day1 - Part2/fast(OLD)  time:   [11.945 µs 12.003 µs 12.078 µs]
 Day1 - Part2/fast       time:   [8.0441 µs 8.0764 µs 8.1051 µs]
 ```
+Applying the same optimizations to the SIMD solution gives effectively identical performance.

 ## End of Day 1
 This is it for today, I hope I will have enough time to solve and write about the rest of the days as well, but the later days last year were difficult enough that just solving them took a long time, I'm hopeful.